Jill Farren Phelps: Santa Barbara

 In 1984, Phelps was hired as a music director after previously working in a similar capacity at General Hospital.
 She rose through the ranks, and was later promoted to producer.
 In 1987, when executive producer Mary-Ellis Bunim was let go, NBC Daytime named Phelps executive producer.
 Under Phelps' leadership, the show saw a moderate increase in the ratings and won three consecutive Daytime Emmy Awards for Outstanding Drama Series in 1988, 1989, and 1990.

 Guiding Light

 After Robert Calhoun left Guiding Light, Phelps, who had recently departed Santa Barbara, took over as executive producer in 1991.

 Another World

-While Phelps served as executive producer at Another World, the creation of an updated, dynamic opening sequence and refreshed sets, along with casting and other changes, were credited with ratings improving in the key demographic of women 18-49 by 34%.
+While Phelps was executive producer at Another World, the creation of an updated opening sequence and refreshed sets, along with casting and other changes, were credited with ratings improving in the key demographic of women 18–49 by 34%.

 One Life to Live

 After Phelps resigned as executive producer of Another World, ABC Daytime hired her to be the executive producer of One Life to Live in 1997.